Rifaat al-Assad: Return to Damascus

-Fall of the Assad regime and exile
+Second exile

 During the fall of the Assad regime in December 2024, Rifaat fled to Lebanon before moving to Dubai, United Arab Emirates, on 26 December.
 The next day, his daughter-in-law Rasha Khazem, the wife of his son Duraid Assad, was arrested along with her daughter Shams in Lebanon while they were attempting to fly out to Egypt.

-Personal life
+Personal life and death

 Rifaat married four times and his polygamous marriages as well as the marriages of his children have produced strong alliances and ties with prominent families and prestigious clans within Syria and the Arab world.
 He firstly married one of his cousins, Amirah, from al-Qurdahah.
 Then, he married Salma Makhlouf, a cousin of Hafez Assad's wife, Anisa.
 His third spouse is a young woman from the traditional Sunni Muslim establishment, Rajaa Bakrat.
 His fourth wife, Lina al-Khayyir, is from one of the most prominent Alawite families in Syria.
 The sister of one of his spouses was married to King Abdullah of Saudi Arabia.

 Rifaat's daughter Tumadir married Muin Nassif Kheir Beik, a member of the most powerful and prestigious Alawite family.
 His son-in-law is a relative of the Syrian activist and poet Kamal Kheir Beik.
 Tamadhin, another daughter, married a Makhlouf.
 Lama married Ala Fayyad, the son of Alawite General Shafiq Fayadh.
 Rifaat's eldest son, Mudar, married Maya Haydar, the daughter of the ultra-rich entrepreneur Muhammad Haydar from the prominent al-Haddadin Alawite tribe.
 His youngest son, Ribal al-Assad, born 1975, is a businessman and political activist.
 He resided in Paris and has spoken frequently on French and international media on the Syrian crisis.

+Rifaat died from complications of influenza in Dubai, on 20 January 2026, at the age of 88.

+Following his death, French President Emmanuel Macron announced in July 2026 that France would return more than €50 million in frozen assets confiscated from Rifaat al-Assad's illicit gains to Syria for development projects, under a declaration of intent signed by French and Syrian officials.